priymavani/GIT_TASK/git_task_list_04.md

    ```bash
    echo "Temporary changes" >> temp-file.txt
    ```
+   ↦ making new file with some content

 2. View the status of changes:
    ```bash
    git status
    ```
+   ↦ chaking status , which show temp-file.txt is not staged

    - **Output**:
      ```
      Changes not staged for commit:
        modified:   temp-file.txt
      ```

 3. Stash the changes:
    ```bash
    git stash
    ```
+   ↦ (stash = store (something) safely in a hidden or secret place) stash the uncommited changes ( save your un-committed changes hinddenly )

+   ↦ locally any change in file will be hide

    - **Explanation**: This command saves changes to a stash and restores the working directory to the last commit state.

 4. View the stashed changes:
    ```bash
    git stash list
    ```
+   ↦ show the list of all the stashes (list of stack of stash) example: stash@{0}

    - **Output**:
      ```
      stash@{0}: WIP on main: 27e5f23 Added temporary changes